-Nowadays they practice the religion of Danyi-Piilo (like other tribes of Arunachal Pradesh).
+Nowadays they practice the religion of Danyi-Piilo.
 They worship the sun (Ayo Danyii) and the moon (Atoh Piilo).
 They believe that bad events are caused by evil spirits and then try to appease them by sacrifing chickens, pigs, cows and other animals.

-The Apatani practice rice cultivation.
-They are often praised for their sophisticated irrigation system and their extremely efficient agriculture, performed without animals or machinery.
+The Apatani are mainly farmer and are often praised for their sophisticated and extremely efficient agriculture, performed without animals or machinery.

 The absence of any written record makes it difficult to give the actual reason for the practice of tattooing and nose-plugs.
 The exact reason is unknown for the Apatani people themselves.
 There are many myths related to this practice.

 The 1st myth narrated by the elders of the community offer following explanation.
 During the villages’ wars when many people were killed, it was believed that the « ghosts » of those who were killed hunted and disturbed the villagers, particularly girls and women.
 The community’s « priest » encouraged members of the community to mark women’s faces with tattoos and nose plugs to create confusion within the « ghosts ».

 The 2nd myth explains that the nose plugs were a way of protecting women against the surrounding tribes.
 Apparently, Apatani women were considered the most beautiful ones among the Arunachal tribes.
 Their villages were constantly raided by neighboring tribes and women were kidnapped.
 To make themselves unattractive to the invaders and avoid kidnapping, Apatani women started to wear nose plugs and tattoo their faces.